MurkySoup/ip-checker/README.md

 # Description

-As IPV6 key spaces are ridiculously over-sized, iteration over a given CIDR is not feasible.
-Instead, we reduce this problem to a matter of simple, fast arithmetic checks.
+As IP address spaces are rather large (IPv6 is ridiculously over-sized), iteration over a given CIDR is neither efficient nor even feasible in some cases.
+Instead, we reduce this problem to a matter of simple, fast arithmetic checks, just as nature intended.

 Basic features:
 * Compatible with IPv4 or IPV6 inputs.